Find synonyms Find exact match

 Diagnosis — Spores in patients with GPTC are readily identifiable by KOH examination of manually epilated hair (picture 3).
 Infected hair fragments infected with Microsporum canis may also fluoresce bright green under a Wood's ultraviolet (UV) lamp.
 Culture of hairs on Sabouraud's medium can confirm the diagnosis in questionable cases, but is not usually necessary if either of the prior methods yields positive findings.

 Black dot tinea capitis — Black dot tinea capitis (BDTC) is the most common form of tinea capitis in the United States.
-It is largely a disease of childhood, although adults, especially the elderly, are occasionally affected.
+It is largely a disease of childhood, although adults, especially older adults, are occasionally affected.
 All ethnic groups may be infected, but African-American children are particularly susceptible , possibly because of increased coiling of hair shafts.
 Spread is usually from child to child contact.
 Fomites (shared hats, combs, brushes, barrettes, rollers, etc) may play an important role.
 Asymptomatic carriers in the household may also be involved .

 A case-control study compared the hair care practices of children with culture-proven Trichophyton tonsurans scalp infection and those without tinea capitis .
 Exposure to Trichophyton tonsurans was associated with scalp infection, while hairstyling, frequency of washing, use of oils or grease, and other hair care practices did not appear to play a major role in the acquisition of the disease.